gagneurlab/drop/docs/source/installation.rst

 --------------------------

 The easiest way to ensure that all dependencies are installed is to install the bioconda package.
-Alternatively, DROP can be installed without ``pip``.
+Alternatively, DROP can be installed with ``pip``.
 In this case the following dependencies must be met:

 * Programming languages: